mozilla/payments/docs/design/api/storage.rst

     :statuscode 200: Ok no error.

+Here the filtering on the user id is implicit because we are connected as the buyer and she can only retrieve records she has got access to.

 As the payments app, I want to submit new payment information for a given user